-    This option, which is the most expensive one from Uber, has black SUVs with black and ultra chic interiors are meant for those who prefer world class cars for their travel.
+This option, which is the most expensive one from Uber, has black SUVs with black and ultra-chic interiors that are meant for those who prefer world-class cars for their travel.

-Although it may not have that many options as Uber, but Lyft also has various ride options for its customers.
+Although it may not have that many options like Uber, Lyft also has various ride options for its customers.

 And for Lyft?